Zakenmaru/ERS-Slapjack/README.md

 # ERS-Slapjack
 A Java Implementation of Egyptian Rat Screw and Slapjack.
 Created by Sammy M., Tom DV., and Soham M.

-Main Method is in the PlayingField Class.
+Main Method is in the ers.slapjack.PlayingField Class.

 ERS
 ===